Funginite: Discovery

-According to Hower et al. referencing Jeffrey and Chrysler, 1906, Berkeley, 1848, and Thomas, 1848, fungal constituents and matter are not "new" in the realm of coal and its formation, and the traces of fungal substances in resin, fossilized or not, predates that discovery even further.
-Currently, funginite, along with other macerals in general, are being researched and identified using micro FTIR (Fourier-transform infrared spectroscopy) mapping, which enables further identification of fluorescence and the organic chemical composition.
-Further research is being done in regards to small x-ray angle scattering and small angle neutron scattering, SAXS and SANS respectively, as means of "determining the porosity, pore size distribution and internal specific surface area in coals," which would allow for extended research to be conducted into macerals, inertinites, and more specifically, funginite.
+According to Hower et al. referencing Jeffrey and Chrysler, 1906, Berkeley, 1848, and Thomas, 1848, fungal constituents and matter are not "new" in the realm of coal and its formation, and the traces of fungal substances in resin, fossilized or not, predate that discovery even further.
+Currently, funginite, along with other macerals in general, is being researched and identified using micro FTIR (Fourier-transform infrared spectroscopy) mapping, which enables further identification of fluorescence and the organic chemical composition.
+Further research is being done in regard to small X-ray angle scattering and small angle neutron scattering, SAXS and SANS respectively, as means of "determining the porosity, pore size distribution and internal specific surface area in coals," which would allow for extended research to be conducted into macerals, inertinites, and more specifically, funginite.